liamodwyer/github-pages/_workshop/tracking-changes.md

 date: 0000-01-03    # Page order is set by date
 ---

 We will create a new file so that we can add it.
-We'll make a `.md` file which is _markdown_ format, a lightweight markup language (like a very stripped- back version of html).
+We'll make a `.md` file which is _markdown_ format, a lightweight markup language (like a very stripped-back version of html).

-📌 _Markdown can be used with Git and GitHub to build web pages and websites._
+📌 _Markdown can be used with Git and GitHub to build web pages and websites.
+There is a cheatsheet showing basic markdown notation [here](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet)._

 We'll use another shell command `touch` to create the empty file.
 ```